US consumer confidence lags as 2023 gets under way

 AP Business Writer

-American consumers are kicking off 2023 slightly less confident than they were at the end of last year as inflation and the possibility of a recession loom.
+American consumers are kicking off 2023 a bit less confident than they were at the end of last year as inflation and the possibility of a recession loom.

-The Conference Board reported Tuesday that its consumer confidence index slipped to 107.1 in January, down from 109 in December.
+The Conference Board reported Tuesday that its consumer confidence index slipped to a still-optimistic 107.1 in January, down from 109 in December.
 Last month’s reading was the highest the index has reached since April.

 The board’s expectations index — a measure of consumers’ six-month outlook for income, business and labor conditions — deteriorated to 77.8 in January from 83.4 in December.
 A reading under 80 often signals a recession in the coming year, the Conference Board said.